natcap/natural-capital-footprint-impact/README.md

 {???
 Add details about the output fields - names, units, description, etc. An example for each would be good too. ???}

-The ecosystem services provided are:
-- `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast
-- `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
-- `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
-- `nature_access`: Number of people within 1 hour travel of every pixel
-- `kba_within_1km`: Indicates whether each pixel is within 1 km of a Key Biodiversity Area (KBA) or not

-For each service, the provided statistics are:
+### Footprint statistics vector
+The output vector attribute table contains 30 columns named `<service>_<statistic>`, for each combination of the 5 ecosystem services and these 6 statistics:

 - `max`: maximum service value within the asset footprint
 - `mean`: mean service value within the asset footprint
 - `sum`: sum of service values on each pixel within the asset footprint
 - `count`: number of pixels within the asset footprint that have data for the service
 - `nodata_count`: number of pixels within the asset_footprint that are missing for the service
 - `flag`: binary value indicating whether the asset has been flagged.
 Assets are flagged if their `max` value is greater than the `flag_threshold` value in the ecosystem service table.

-### Footprint statistics vector
-The output vector attribute table contains 30 columns named `<service>_<statistic>`, for each combination of the 5 ecosystem services and 6 statistics listed above.

 ### Company statistics table
 The output company table contains